-The relevant provisions for applying sustainability and GHG savings criteria (together, this document refers to them as the “RED criteria”) are found in Article 38(5) of the MRR.
+The relevant provisions for applying sustainability and GHG savings criteria ( this document refers to them as the “RED criteria”) are found in Article 38(5) of the MRR.
 That Article requires that the RED criteria have to be met in order to apply an (CO2) emission factor of zero to biomass.
 This is referred to as “zero-rating” the biomass in this document.
 Article 38(5) clarifies that if those criteria are not met, the material must be treated like a fossil fuel, i.e. in context of the MRV Maritime Regulation that the default emission factor as given in Annex I of that Regulation has to be used.

 Definitions